davewalker5/OdeSolver/README.rst

     export PYTHONPATH=`pwd`/src/
     python -m ode_solver

+The first command adds the source folder, containing the application source , to the PYTHONPATH environment variable so the packages will be found at run time.
+The command will need to be modified based on the current operating system.

 When the application starts, a window similar to the following will be displayed, though it will not contain a chart until solution options have been set and the solution has been run: